DANGEROUS STORMS POSSIBLE LATE TODAY

 Your First Alert Weather Forecast:

 It’s a FIRST ALERT WEATHER DAY for some big storms late today...
-Areas of dense fog will be a nuisance this morning, but visibility will gradually improve.
-With some sunshine, temperatures will rise well into the 80s away from the lakeshore.
+With hazy sunshine, temperatures are rising well into the 80s away from the lakeshore.
 With the very humid air across the area, our heat indices will be in the steamy 90s.

 Strong thunderstorms are expected to develop across central Wisconsin this afternoon and then push into eastern Wisconsin before sunset.
 While powerful storms are possible across all of northeast Wisconsin, they’re most likely from Green Bay and to the SOUTH...
 We’re concerned these storms will have damaging straight-line winds, hail and more heavy rainfall.
 Due to the overly saturated ground, flash flooding could become a major problem through this evening.
 An isolated tornado or two is also possible as the storms move through the area.
 Keep informed with any sudden changes with the weather over the next several hours!